• Skip to primary navigation

 👩🍳 Variations

-• Play a bit with the filling, you can stuff potatoes with a mix of cheese, mozzarella cheese, cooked chicken, browned ground beef or a mix of veggies.
+• Play a bit with the filling.
+You can stuff potatoes with any kind of cheese (we like mozzarella cheese), a mix of cheeses, cooked chicken, browned ground beef, or a mix of veggies.

 • You can use sweet potatoes instead of regular potatoes, this will alter the taste of course and make the cheese balls sweeter.